-This procedure specifically applies to the Q3C Guideline (residual solvents), Q3D Guideline (elemental impurities), Q4B Annexes, M7 (genotoxic impurities) and M2 Recommendations (see Annex 4).
+This procedure specifically applies to the Q3C Guideline (residual solvents), Q3D Guideline (elemental impurities), M7 (genotoxic impurities) (see Annex 4); Q4B (Evaluation and Recommendation of Pharmacopoeial Texts) (see Annex 5); S5 (Detection of Toxicity to Reproduction and Development) (see Annex 17); and M2 Recommendations.

-Updates to the Q3C, Q3D, and M7 Guidelines (Parent Guideline or Addenda) and the Q4B Annexes are considered as revisions and are designated by the letter R.
+Updates to the Q3C, Q3D, and M7 Guidelines (Parent Guideline or Addenda), the Q4B Annexes, and the S5 Annexes are considered as revisions and are designated by the letter R.